iterative/dvc.org/public/static/docs/command-reference/diff.md

 size differences. `a_ref` is required, while `b_ref` defaults to `HEAD`.

-Note that `dvc diff` does not show the line-to-line comparison among the target files in each revision, like `git diff` does.
+Note that `dvc diff` does not show the line-to-line comparison among the target files in each reference, like `git diff` does.

 > For an example on how to create line-to-line text file comparison, refer to
 > [issue #770](https://github.com/iterative/dvc/issues/770#issuecomment-512693256)